tldr-pages/tldr/README.md

 ![tldr screenshot](screenshot.png)

-This repository is just that: an ever-growing collection of examples for the most common UNIX / Linux / OSX / SunOS commands.
+This repository is just that: an ever-growing collection of examples for the most common UNIX / Linux / macOS / SunOS commands.

 ## Clients